paul-selvi/ImpellerSharp/docs/developer-guide.md

 - **Version mismatch**: Ensure `ImpellerContextHandle.Create*` passes `ImpellerNative.ImpellerGetVersion()`.
 - **Null returns**: Check that native binaries are discoverable and that required backends (Metal/Vulkan) are present.
 - **Threading violations**: Avoid using surfaces/command buffers after disposal; check logs for ActivitySource events with failure status.
+- **Strict mode exceptions**: `ImpellerInteropOptions` may throw if resources are misused (e.g., undersized texture data).
+Disable strict mode in production or update callsites to satisfy the stricter contracts.
 - **Dynamic library load failures**: On macOS, configure `DYLD_LIBRARY_PATH` or embed `libimpeller.dylib` via `rpath`.
 On Linux/Windows (future), use RID assets in NuGet packaging.